-A. A Board Executive Committee comprises the Chairman, Vice-Chairman, Secretary, and Treasurer (“Board Executive Committee”); and
+A. The Board Executive Committee comprises the Chairman, Vice-Chairman, Secretary, and Treasurer (“Board Executive Committee”); and

-B. Except as prohibited by Law, the Articles, or these Bylaws, the Board Executive Committee may exercise Board authority regarding a matter.
+B. Except as prohibited by applicable law or the Governing Documents, the Board Executive Commit- tee may exercise Board authority regarding a matter.
 The Board Executive Committee:

 A. Indirect Interest.
 A Director has an indirect interest in a Conflict of Interest Transaction if at least one (1) party to the transaction is another entity: